RaunakSeksaria/mapcode-viz/algorithms/connected_components.typ

 #set math.equation(numbering: none)

+== Description of the problem and example input outputs

 Compute the number of connected components in an undirected graph $G = (V, E)$ where $|V| = n$ and $|E| = m$.

 A connected component is a maximal set of vertices such that there exists a path between any pair of vertices in the set.